CallumRowston/CallumRowston_T2A2/README.md

 5. Dev.
 Introduction to Object-relational mapping: the what, why, when and how of ORM .
 [Internet] [cited 2022 Nov 12]; Available from: https://dev.to/tinazhouhui/introduction-to-object-relational-mapping-the-what-why-when-and-how-of-orm-nb2

-6.YellowAnt.
+6. YellowAnt.
 ORM: Rethinking Data as Objects.
 [Internet] [cited 2022 Nov 12]; Available from: https://blog.yellowant.com/orm-rethinking-data-as-objects-8ddaa43b1410

 7. JWT.
 Introduction to JSON Web Tokens.
 [Internet] [cited 2022 Nov 12]; Available from: https://jwt.io/introduction